EliTaue/traveldestinations/source/japan_travel.rst

 *Mt.
 Fuji*

 Mount Fuji is one of Japans most well know natural features.
 Depicted in paintings, pictures, movies, and more, this glorious mountain is a highlight of any Japanese nature trip.
-Mount Fuji can both be appreciated from afar in a hot spring or by climbing up it’s side!
+Mount Fuji can both be appreciated from afar in a hot spring or by climbing up it's side!
 Guided climbs of this famous mountain are available throughout the day. [#f1]_

 .. figure:: j_mt_fuji.png